Unburdening from Disturbing Memories.

 About me

-My name is Peter Bishop (not to be confused with the character on the sci-fi show “Fringe”) and I have been employed as a psychologist for twenty four years.
+My name is Peter Bishop (not to be confused with the character on the sci-fi show “Fringe”) and I have been employed as a psychologist for over twenty five years.
 I specialize in clinical work with people who are affected by serious trauma.
 I did my undergraduate work at both NYU and the University of California at Santa Cruz (Go Fighting Banana Slugs!); I did my graduate work at DePaul University.